Neuro-Logical/speech/Multilingual Evaluation of Interpretable Biomarkers/README.md

 ### Reproducibility

 Due to the licensing of the used data sets, we are not allowed to publish the recordings, the features, nor the labels.
-However, we provide the source code to perform the feature extraction, the statistical and the correlation analysis reported in the paper.
+However, we provide the source code to perform the feature extraction, the statistical, and the correlation analysis reported in the paper.